reiver/reiver-uuid/chapters/unique-id/README.md

 * digital fingerprint
 * UUID version 4

-Now let's go into more detail with each of these examples.
+Now let's go into more detail with each of these examples (in the following chapter).